 If additional documentation is required, you will be contacted by Rachel Head or Leslie Hempling.
 Your physician may be asked to complete 'Medical Documentation Request Form', and return to Leslie Hempling.
 Faxed and electronic documentation will be accepted, so long as the official documentation request form is completed, in-full.
 Doctor's notes and/or copies of prescriptions do not meet the documentation requirements.

 Please note: Special Needs Housing Accommodations are intended for individuals with a physical or mental disability that substantially limits their ability to function daily in a residence hall environment.
 There is a difference between a Disability Housing Accommodations and a housing preference.
 Student preferences for certain types of housing (ground floor, dorm location, proximity to friends, etc.) cannot generally be granted, whereas reasonable accommodations can be provided to students with document disabilities.
 Extenuating circumstances will always be reviewed on a case-by-case basis.
+If you believe you have an extenuating circumstance, please contact Rachel Head in the Office of Student Engagement.

 A special note about Air Conditioning Requests: Due to the generally mild climate in Swarthmore, PA, the residence halls are not air conditioned, nor are students permitted to provide air conditioners for their rooms except in rare instances of approved accommodations.
 As part of the standard furniture and room arrangements, many student rooms are carpeted.
 Students with allergies or asthma generally do well in this environment without any special arrangements.
-If allergies or asthma form the basis of a special housing request, full medical documentation may be required by the Student Disabilities Office.
+If allergies or asthma form the basis of a special housing request, medical documentation may be required by the Student Disabilities Office.

 There are a very limited number of rooms with air conditioning capabilities.
 If you are approved for air conditioning you must select into an available room that can support air conditioning.
 These may include dorms that are not on center campus (PPR, Strath-Haven).
 A list of available rooms will be provided to students who are approved for the accommodation.
 Generally, this means: